simonedimaria/simonedimaria.xyz/content/posts/IrisCTF-2025/webwebhookhook/index.md

 {{< /mermaid >}}
 </div>

-A trick I used to increase my chances of hitting the exact window between **Step 1** and **Step 4** was to send a large payload in the body to be processed, so that **L34** would have a slightly longer execution time to give us the possibility of hitting the DNS resolution change in a larger window.
+A trick I used to increase my chances of hitting the exact window between **Step 1** and **Step 4** was to send a large payload in the body to be processed, so that **L34** would have a slightly longer execution time to give us the possibility of hitting the cache revalidation switch in a larger window.

 {{< alert >}}
+**NOTE**
-**NOTE**: An interesting research would be to understand how `String.replace()` is performed internally by Java/Kotlin, since there could be the possibility of using some classic ReDoS tricks to increase the execution time of `h.template.replace("_DATA_", body)` even more.
+An interesting rabbit hole would be to understand how `String.replace()` is performed internally by Java/Kotlin, since there could be the possibility of using some classic ReDoS tricks to increase the execution time of `h.template.replace("_DATA_", body)` even more.
 {{< /alert >}}

 ## Exploitation (cry and pray)